Ralph Miliband: Early years in Britain: 1940–1959

 Miliband volunteered to be sent to Belgium to assist the resistance movement, and passed his medical in January 1942, but as a Polish national he was not allowed to join until the Polish authorities gave consent.
 He asked Laski for help in joining the services, and shortly afterwards A. V. Alexander, First Lord of the Admiralty, wrote advising him to "go and see a vice-admiral at the Admiralty, who would fix it up".
 Miliband joined the Royal Navy in June 1943.
+He was stationed in Inverkeithing in Fife, Scotland.
 He served for three years in the Belgian Section of the Royal Navy, achieving the rank of chief petty officer.
 He served on several warships as a German speaking radio intelligence officer in the Mediterranean, tasked with intercepting German radio communications.
 His initial exhilaration soon wore off as months passed without seeing action, then in June 1944 he took part in supporting the Normandy landings which he wrote was "the biggest operation in history" and he "would not miss it for anything".
 He saw further action at the Toulon landings.

 After the war, Miliband resumed his studies at the LSE in 1946, and graduated with a first-class degree in 1947.
 He began a doctorate on Popular Thought in the French Revolution, 1789–1794 in 1947, but did not complete his thesis until 1956.
 After obtaining a Leverhulme research scholarship to continue his studies at the LSE, Miliband taught at the Roosevelt College (now Roosevelt University) in Chicago.
 He became a naturalised British subject on 28 September 1948.
 In 1949 he was offered an assistant lectureship in political science at the LSE.